 Transparent pricing:

-- Hero Plan: $75/month (1 job, unlimited users, 90-day candidate history)
+- Hero Plan: $75 per month (1 job, unlimited users, 90-day candidate history)

-- Plus Plan: $250/month (5 jobs, unlimited users, 2-year candidate history)
+- Plus Plan: $250 per month (5 jobs, unlimited users, 2-year candidate history)

-Best ATS Software by Company Size
+Which Is the Best ATS Software by Company Size?

 Startups (1-50 employees, 5-15 hires/year)